 What Other Security Measures Are Used at the EU border?

 With over 700 million visitors crossing their borders annually, the iBorderCtrl lie detectors are not the first measure that EU countries have recently adopted in order to improve security.
-In November 2016, the European commision agreed to implement the ETIAS visa waiver program by 2021.
-The aim primary aim of the ETIAS visa is to tighten border control within Schengen Area countries, although the simple online ETIAS visa application also saves time and hassle.
+In November 2016, the European commision agreed to implement the ETIAS visa waiver program by 2022.
+The aim primary aim of the ETIAS visa is to tighten border control within Schengen Area countries, although the simple online ETIAS application also saves time and hassle.

-How to Apply for the ETIAS Visa
+How to Apply for the ETIAS Visa Waiver

-In order to complete the ETIAS visa application, applicants must fill in the data from the passport information page, as well as address and contact details and details about travel plans.
+In order to complete the ETIAS application, applicants must fill in the data from the passport information page, as well as address and contact details and details about travel plans.
 They must also answer some health and security-related questions.
-It’s important to double-check the information provided to avoid problems with receiving the visa.
-Upon completion, the ETIAS visa will be sent to the email address provided, with most applications processed in minutes.
+It’s important to double-check the information provided to avoid problems with receiving the authorization.
+Upon completion, the ETIAS visa-free authorization will be sent to the email address provided, with most applications processed in minutes.
 The applicant can then print the document to present at Schengen Area border control.
 Depending on their destination, they may also have to pass the iBorderCtrl security checks to gain entry to the EU.